Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/production/deployment-topologies/db-backed.md

 Database backed Hybrid mode is similar to Traditional mode, but instead of every node reading from the database a single Control Plane is responsible for managing the configuration and distributing it to all active Data Planes.

 In Hybrid mode, {{ site.kic_product_name }} uses Gateway Discovery to find the Control Plane and send {{ site.base_gateway }} configuration to the Admin API.
-This configuration is persisted to the Postgresql database and transmitted to the Data Planes using the {{ site.base_gateway }} CP/DP protocol.
+This configuration is persisted to the PostgreSQL database and transmitted to the Data Planes using the {{ site.base_gateway }} CP/DP protocol.

 ![Hybrid Mode Architecture Diagram](/assets/images/products/kubernetes-ingress-controller/topology/db-backed-hybrid.png)